About this policy

 Who are we and what is our main function or activity?

-Platform Direct Finance are a finance broker who are part of the Consolidated Platform Aggregation group of companies.
+Platform Direct Finance are a finance broker and aggregator who are part of the Consolidated Platform Aggregation group of companies.
 We have access to a panel of financiers and offer a variety of finance and insurance products, both consumer and commercial, tailored to suit our customers’ needs and objectives.

 What is Personal Information (PI) and what kinds do we collect and hold?